This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Add the salsa, black beans, corn, uncooked rice and beef broth.
-Stir to combine.
-Close the lid of the pot and turn the heat up to high.
-Once it’s boiling, reduce the heat to low and simmer, covered, for 20 minutes.
+• Stir in the taco seasoning, water, salsa, black beans, corn, uncooked rice and beef broth until combined.
+Turn the heat up to high and bring to a boil then reduce to low, cover, and simmer for 20 minutes.
 Open the lid to stir a few times so the bottom doesn’t burn.

 • If using the cheese, open the lid and sprinkle the top with cheese then close the lid and remove from the heat and let sit for 5 minutes or until the cheese is melted.